Blog

 Since Sales are mentioned repeatedly above, it should be noted that you may notice a discrepancy between your actual earnings and sales reported by Amazon.
 This is because Amazon uses a metric called Attributed Sales to determine your sales.

 Attributed Sales solves several common problems with customer behaviors.
 For example, some shoppers may add an item to their cart but not make a purchase right away.
-Others may buy a product, only to return it after a few days.
+Others may buy a product only to return it after a few days.

 To account for such shopper behaviors, Amazon tracks a shopper’s activity after they click on an Ad.
 That click is registered in case the shopper comes back to purchase a product they clicked on previously.
 The time period for measuring purchases after a click is called an attribution window and ranges between 7 and 14 days.
 If a shopper returns to your product and purchases it within the attribution window, that sale will be included in your sales data for that period.